Combat Rock: Music and lyrics

 The music on Combat Rock has been described as post-punk and new wave.
 A recurring motif of the album is the impact and aftermath of the Vietnam War.
 "Straight to Hell" describes the children fathered by American soldiers to Vietnamese mothers and then abandoned, while "Sean Flynn" describes the capture of photojournalist Sean Flynn, who was the son of actor Errol Flynn.
-Sean Flynn disappeared (and presumably killed) in 1970 after being captured by the Vietcong in Cambodia.
+Sean Flynn disappeared (and was presumably killed) in 1970 after being captured by the Vietcong in Cambodia.

 Biographer Pat Gilbert describes many songs from Combat Rock as having a "trippy, foreboding feel", saturated in a "colonial melancholia and sadness" reflecting the Vietnam War.
 The band was inspired by Francis Ford Coppola's 1979 film about the Vietnam War, Apocalypse Now, and had previously released the song "Charlie Don't Surf" on Sandinista!, which referenced the film.
-Strummer later stated that he became "obsessed" of the film.
+Strummer later stated that he became "obsessed" with the film.

-Other Combat Rock songs, if not directly about the Vietnam War and U.S. foreign policy, depict American society in moral decline.
+Other Combat Rock songs, if not directly about the Vietnam War and US foreign policy, depict American society in moral decline.
 "Inoculated City" satires the Nuremberg defense plea by soldiers on trial who've committed war crimes.
 The original version of this song included an unauthorized audio clip from a TV commercial for 2000 Flushes, a toilet bowl cleaner.
 The maker of this product threatened a lawsuit, forcing the group to edit the track, though the longer version was restored on later copies.
 "Red Angel Dragnet" was inspired by the January 1982 shooting death of Frank Melvin, a New York member of the Guardian Angels.
 The song quotes Martin Scorsese's 1976 movie Taxi Driver, with Clash associate Kosmo Vinyl recording several lines of dialogue imitating the voice of main character Travis Bickle.
 Bickle sports a mohawk in the latter part of Taxi Driver, this was a hairstyle adopted by Joe Strummer during the Combat Rock concert tour.